 Developing and optimising chemical and biotechnological processes plays a key role in modern society.
 It is predicted that the industry of the future will be characterised by production that is environmentally correct and energy-efficient.

-In the first year of the Biotechnology and Chemical Engineering programme, learning is mainly based on lectures and theoretical exercises.
-The second year mainly consists of project work, which involves students working closely with external companies.
-Students who are hungry for more have the possibility of continuing with a PhD.
-On this path, the student adds three extra years to their studies, working more independently on solving concrete problems.
-This can also take the form of an industrial PhD in collaboration with a company.
+During the first year of the degree programme, learning is mainly based on lectures and theoretical exercises.
+The second year mainly involves project work, whereby students work closely with companies.
+A student hungry for more has the possibility of continuing as a PhD student.
+Here, the student adds three extra years to their studies, working more independently on solving concrete problems.
+This can also take the form of an industrial PhD.

 Choosing your specialisation